-The exam will be scheduled for two days (separated by 1 week) at the end of each semester, as needed.
+The exam will be scheduled for two days (separated by 1 week) at the end of the Fall and Spring semesters.
 For a student to be eligible to take the exam, s/he needs to have completed all course work.
 The Program of Study Form needs to be completed with all the courses, the semesters in which they were taken and the corresponding grades filled in.
 The student can get an updated copy of the form from the SPH Director of Student Affairs.
-The student needs to have his/her department chair and advisor sign off on the form and then the form needs to be submitted to the Director of Student Affairs.
+The student needs to have his/her department chair and advisor sign off on the form and then the form needs to be submitted to the Assistant Dean for Enrollment and Student Affairs.
 The student needs to present the form and give the chairperson (and the resulting qualifying exam committee) at least 8 weeks notice (prior to the end of the semester), so that there is time for the exam questions to be generated.
 If the student does not feel that s/he is ready, then the student will need to wait until the two dates at the end of the following semester to take the exam.